iamnotnato/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * **17. Star Wars**
   * File : [103-Star_Wars](./103-Star_Wars)
   * Required : A script that will play the StarWars IV episode in the terminal.

+> 💡*Fun Fact : "We are symbols, and inhabit symbols." - Ralph Waldo.*
 <br>